 3.4.
 Amendment of Charter

-The Executive Council will revisit the BitCurator Consortium charter regularly to ensure that it continues to meet the needs of the current membership and the broader community of interested professionals.
+The Executive Council will revisit the BitCurator Consortium charter annually to ensure that it continues to meet the needs of the current membership and the broader community of interested professionals.

 Amendments to the charter may be proposed by the BitCurator Consortium Executive Council; by any standing committee of the Consortium in writing to the Executive Council; or by a petition signed by at least 25% of the voting representative of the Consortium.